Skip to main content

 sympy.log(10**2, 10)

-One more article about SymPy.
-Rational expressions, logarithms, and exponentials appear several times in several contexts, so what was seen here in this article will be useful in the next articles.
+More one article about SymPy.
+Rational expressions, logarithms and exponentials appear several times in several concepts, so what was seen here in this article will be useful several times in the next articles.

 See you next time.